-Leaflet topics include: Specific procedures for environmental monitoring, housekeeping, exhibit mounting, and storage/Health and Safety updates, including material hazard information, changes in safety standards, and recommendations on procedures, product use, or protective gear/Information about the characteristics of specific artifact materials or advanced laboratory treatments to assist park staff in recognizing deterioration, evaluating and describing object condition, or reviewing treatments proposed by professional conservators/Information on new practices in the museum field that supplements or revises generally accepted museum practice/ Sources of assistance, including bibliographies, technical evaluation of museum publications and audio-visual training programs.
+- Health and safety updates, including material hazard information, changes in safety standards, recommendations on procedures, product use, or protective gear.

+Information about the characteristics of specific object/specimen materials or advanced laboratory treatments to assist park staff in recognizing deterioration, evaluating and describing object condition, or reviewing treatments proposed by profesional conservators Information on new practices in the museum field that supplements or revises generally accepted museum collection practice.
+Sources of assistance, including bibliographies.